CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 ## What next?
 Now you know what is a bonding curve.
 Different bonding curves result in slightly different incentives.
 You can try playing around with various bonding curves.

-Bitclout uses a similar logic, but uses a different bonding curve rather than our simple `y=x` curve.
-They use what is called the Bancour Curve.
+Bitclout uses a similar logic but uses a different bonding curve rather than our simple `y=x` curve.
+They use what is called the Bancor Curve.

-Can you modify the calculateMint() and calculateUnmint() functions to reflect a bancour curve instead of a straight-line?
+Can you modify the calculateMint() and calculateUnmint() functions to reflect a bancor curve instead of a straight line?